Print

 1. If using Active Dry yeast, you need to proof it first.
 Proof the yeast by pouring the yeast into the water in a bowl of your stand mixer and gently stir until the yeast dissolves. *Cake yeast you make have to break up with your fingers.
 If using Instant Yeast, you do not need to proof it.
 Just add the water and yeast to the bowl and skip to step 3.

 3. Once the yeast has bloomed (if you’re using cake or active dry yeast), add in the flour and fit your mixer with a dough hook.
 Mix on low just until loosely combined.
-Add in the salt while the mixer is running stopping if need be to scrape down the sides.
+Add the salt while the mixer is running, stopping as needed to scrape down the sides.
 After 3 minutes of mixing, drizzle in the oil.

-4. Mix until a soft, smooth elastic ball form; ~8-10 minutes.
+4. Mix until a soft, smooth elastic ball forms; ~8-10 minutes.
 The dough should pull away from the sides of the bowl but still be wet/tacky to the touch.
 If need be add a tablespoon of flour or so to help combine.
-If it’s too dry, you may need to add a few tablespoon of water.
+If it’s too dry, you may need to add a few tablespoons of water.
 Remove the dough from the bowl and place it on a very lightly floured surface.
-Give it a few kneads to form the dough into a smooth ball tucking the ‘ends’ underneath.
+Give it a few kneads to form the dough into a smooth ball, tucking the ‘ends’ underneath.

 6. Place one rack on the lower third of your oven.
 On that place a pizza stone.
-It’s recommended you use 2 when you bake pizza.
+It’s recommended that you use 2 when baking pizza.
 Place another rack on the upper ledge and place the 2nd pizza stone there.
 When ready to use, preheat the oven to 550F.
 If you’ve had the dough in the fridge, bring out to room temperature at least an hour prior to baking.
-If you use a pizza stone, follow the manufacturer’s instructions on heating that up.
+If you use a pizza stone, follow the manufacturer’s instructions on heating it up.

 7. Stretch out your dough on a very lightly floured surface (trying not to work it too much as you want the ‘gas’ left it in – that’s what causes the bubbles and crispy airiness of the dough).